1. Investigating structural variants¶

 - Now go back to the Graduate Training Course datascope, select the Somatic Variants Table tile and now click the detail link.
 R2 shows additional information on the expression of the gene and its location on the genome.

-What is remarkable about the expression of the ALK gene?
+What is remarkable about the expression of the ALK gene in neuroblastoma?

 - From this detail view other analysis tools within R2 can be approached by clicking on the links below the graphs.
 Feel free to explore these further.